 Virtually no die is perfectly balanced.

-Very good die are close, to the point where for all real world purposes it mine as well be considered balanced.
+A very good die is close, to the point where for all real world purposes it might as well be considered balanced.
 However, since so many dice are imbalanced to some extent, what would be a minor problem on a d20 (since the good and bad numbers are spread out throughout the die) becomes a huge problem when using a Spindown die.

 Since all the big numbers are in one area, all the middle numbers in another, and all the low numbers one the final section, that means any imbalance on the die that makes it more likely to roll a certain way will drastically alter how consistently a die is considered good or bad.